-You may upload archives of multiple application files in the following formats: .zip, .tar, .tar.gz, .tgz.
-The Veracode Platform will expand the archive and list all the executable files it finds inside.
+You can upload archives of multiple application files in the following formats: ZIP, TAR, TAR.GZ, TGZ.
+The Veracode Platform expands the archive and lists all the executable files it finds inside.
 The following rules apply to uploading archives:

 - Do not upload a password protected archive.
 The Veracode Platform securely encrypts all files that are uploaded.
 It is not necessary to password protect the archive, and the Veracode Platform will not be able to expand it if a password is present.

 - Do not upload archives of archives.
 The Veracode Platform only expands the top level of archives and will not proceed if it finds additional archives inside (except for JARs, EARs, and WARs).

 - When using tar to combine multiple files, use the -h option to ensure that tar archives the file that the symbolic link points to, rather than archiving the symbolic link.

 - Veracode does not support the RAR archive format.

 After you upload binaries, Veracode retains them for a short period to perform results-quality investigations upon request, and also to support rescan without re-upload.
 Veracode sets the default retention period to 45 days, but this period is subject to change.
 Veracode may decrease this retention period for your Veracode Platform account.

 When the Veracode Platform deletes an uploaded binary, it adds an entry to the activity log for the scan indicating the binaries deleted for a specific scan, and attempts to cycle the encryption key.

 General Compilation Guidance